Estrada-Gene/LiDAR_Forest_structure/README.md

 [![DOI](https://zenodo.org/badge/776216297.svg)](https://doi.org/10.5281/zenodo.18438528)

-This folder contains all code necessary to replicate analysis, results, and figures for Estrada et al. (2026) in the journal Communications Biology.
+This folder contains all data and code necessary to replicate the analysis, results, and figures from Estrada et al. (2026) in Communications Biology.

 Title: Ecologically defined scales outperform grids in models of mammal diversity